JeffersonLab/g4home/j_examples.md

 Change `lib` to `lib64` if necessary.

 <div class="info">
-	If you want to modify the examples, we recommend to copy the example to a different directory and work there.
-	In this case replace $G4INSTALL/source/examples/basic/B5 with the path to your new source directory.
+	If you want to modify the example's code, we recommend to copy the example source directory somewhere and replace $G4INSTALL/source/examples/basic/B5 with the path to your new source directory.
 </div>

 <br/>